 The Origins of the Dalmatian Dog Breed: A Quick History

-Which is it?
-Did they originate in Yugoslavia, or did they originate somewhere else?
-Beats us, all we can tell you is that because they “seem” to be named after a region near Yugoslavia that was once called Dalmatia, we here at IndulgeYourPet are going to run with that “theory” (You’re free to believe whatever you want!”)
+So, Which is it?
+Did they originate in Yugoslavia, or did they create somewhere else?
+Beats us; All we can tell you is that because they “seem” to be named after a region near Yugoslavia that was once called Dalmatia, we here at IndulgeYourPet are going to run with that “theory” (You’re free to believe whatever you want!”)

 What’s not in question…

-By the term “carriage dog” we’re referring to their role in protecting horse drawn carriages.
-You see traditionally, the Dalmatian dog breed was used to trot besides horse-driven coaches to guard the horses and the rig when they were left unattended.
+Traditionally, folks throughout Central Europe used these dogs as “carriage dogs.”
+Now, we’re not suggesting that these dogs were used to “pull” carriages because, let’s face it, if they were, these carriages wouldn’t have been able to carry all that much!
+No, by the term “carriage dog,” we’re referring to their role in protecting horse-drawn carriages.
+You see, traditionally, the Dalmatian dog breed was used to trot beside horse-driven coaches to guard the horses and the rig when they were left unattended.

 During these times…